Jobs & Auditions

 SPARC does not discriminate on the basis of sex, race, color, religion, age, disability, status as a veteran, national or ethnic origin, sexual orientation, gender identity, gender expression, or any other category protected by applicable law.

-SPARC is looking for an Operations Manager (OM) to oversee the day-to-day operations of SPARC Theater.
-The OM will work closely with the Executive/Artistic Director, Board of Directors, and staff to ensure the smooth functioning of all aspects of the theater, from budgeting and financial management to staffing, programming, and marketing.
+The Operations Manager (OM) is a critical leadership role responsible for overseeing the day-to-day operations of SPARC Theater.
+The OM will work closely with the Executive/Artistic Director and staff to ensure the smooth functioning of all aspects of the theater, from budgeting and financial management to staffing, programming, and marketing.
 The ideal candidate will have a passion for the arts, a strong background in nonprofit management, and a collaborative spirit to help advance the mission of SPARC Theater in the local community.

 Qualifications